The Competition Appeal Court has rejected a bid by dairy producers Clover and Ladismith Cheese to avoid a price-fixing hearing.

 Clover was granted conditional immunity on a sixth charge involving two other producers, Parmalat and Woodlands.

-In June, Clover and Ladismith lost an initial bid to have the charges dropped when the Competition Tribunal ruled against them on so-called “in limine” points.
+In June, Clover and Ladismith lost an initial bid to have the charges dropped when the Competition Tribunal ruled against them on so-called ”in limine” points.
 They then asked the Competition Appeal Court to overturn that ruling.

 Clover also asked the court to rule that it was being treated unfairly in being made to face charges that it said were closely linked to the one on which it had been granted immunity.